-I enjoy teaching very much, and am currently a teaching assistant for CS224n: Natural Language Processing with Deep Learning.
-I have also taught CS221: Artificial Intelligence, MS&E135: Networks, MS&E201: Dynamic Systems, and MS&E235: Network Analytics in the past.
+I also enjoy teaching very much, and have been a teaching assistant at Stanford for CS224N: Natural Language Processing with Deep Learning, CS221: Artificial Intelligence, MS&E135: Networks, MS&E235: Network Analytics, and MS&E201: Dynamic Systems.

 Albert Einstein quoted Arthur Schopenhauer in Mein Glaubensbekenntnis:

 A man can do what he wants, but he cannot will what he wills.

 Had I not pursued a scientific career, I would have become a musician.
 I hold a Diplôme d'études musicales from the Conservatoire de Paris.
 Here is a 100 second piano video if you are into that (this one is quite short if you are in a rush).